AgustinSRG/pmv-site/content/en/docs/Technical Documentation/_index.md

 ---
-title: Overview
+title: Technical Documentation
-description: What is PersonalMediaVault?
+description: Documentation about how PersonalMediaVault works.
-weight: 1
+weight: 4
 ---

 PersonalMediaVault is an open source tool you can use to create an encrypted, easy to backup and easy to access media gallery.